krrpushkar/krrpushkar.github.com/_posts/2019-01-21-screen-exit.md

 <br><a href="/function-module-exit">Function Module Exit</a>
 <br><a href="/menu-exit">Menu Exit</a>

 Okay as I have given an example in each previous Exits similarly we'll understand this one with one example.
-Lets assume you have to add some customer specific field on the header section of the screen in ME21N T-code( to create purchase order).<a href="#exactline">Find package name</a> i.e 'ME' and similarly <a href="exactline1">Find enhancement or Exit name</a>, for our case it is 'MM06E005'.
+Lets assume you have to add some customer specific field on the header section of the screen in ME21N T-code( to create purchase order).<a href="/function-module-exit#exactline">Find package name</a> i.e 'ME' and similarly <a href="/function-module-exit#exactline1">Find enhancement or Exit name</a>, for our case it is 'MM06E005'.

 ## How to implement an Screen Exit?
 1. Go to CMOD T-code and create a new project starting with 'Z'.